 We want to be the “great school” that your children, and you, will remember in years to come.
 We want to be the place that gave your child the foundations for the future: a place that gave the memories; the residential trips, the dances, Sports Days, Born to Shine, Gulbenkian Productions in Year 6, school clubs - football, hockey, gymnastics, the fun and laughter, high expectations, developing independence, creativity, consideration and respect for others.

 As a great school we offer children a fantastic set of opportunities for learning and developing.
 We have some amazing teachers and some charismatic children.
 Our Headteacher is a National Leader of Education and we are a National Leading School, one of only a select few in southern England, working with other schools both in and out of Kent.

-At the school we also have; a well-equipped and “outstanding” Day Nursery”, Breakfast and After School Club.
+At the school we also have a well-equipped and “outstanding” Day Nursery and Breakfast and After School Club.
 These provide invaluable learning opportunities as well as a support for parents.
 Parents and families are also well supported by our Family Learning Manager and Family Liaison Officer.

 We are all very proud of our school.
 We see ourselves as a team - children, parents and staff that have high aspirations, expectations and achievements.

 We hope that this will be the beginning of a fruitful partnership between our school, your children and family.